 Cheese-Eating Surrender Monkeys: England is quick to point out France's reputation for being inept at warfare.
 In the English dub Britain calls France this word for word.

 Hidden Depths: There are some strips in which he leaves his lechery aside a little and shows a somewhat more serious side, specially marked by how he's surprisingly good at reading emotions.
-This shows clearly when he befriends Lisa aka the reincarnation of his friend Joan of Arc and in the re-drawn strip where he interacts with a French soldier who recognizes him as a nation-tan.
+This shows clearly when he befriends Lisa aka the reincarnation of Joan of Arc and in a story where he interacts with a French soldier.

 La Résistance: His most tangible contribution to the allies is spying.
 Or, given his reputation, possibly just freelance voyeurism, who knows?